Feds order shutdown of tribal casino in Washington state

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

-Tribal chairman Bob Kelly could not be reached immediately for comment about the gaming commission’s order.
+Tribal Chairman Bob Kelly could not be reached for comment about the gaming commission’s order.

 The council’s cancellation of elections last year stemmed from its attempt to kick out roughly 300 people whose lineage it questioned.